Fluid Talk blog

 Waste Incineration

-Incinerating suctioned fluids significantly increase CO₂e emissions – emptying the suction bags reduce up to 97% CO₂e emissions released during the waste incineration.
+Incinerating suctioned fluids significantly increase CO₂e emissions – emptying the suction bags reduce up to 97% CO₂e emissions from the waste transportation to incineration.

 By emptying the full suction bags in the hospital, minimizing transportation distance to the incineration site, using energy recovery in incineration and reusing plastic waste boxes, we can reduce emissions and costs.